UniversDevs/UniversalCrypter/README.md

 I'm young dev working on cybersecurity (FUD Crypter, Office Exploits,...)

 I'm selling my own quality tools.
-I invite to look at the rest of the README.
+I invite to look at the rest of my README.

 If you have any problem or any question, feel free to contact me.